 There have also been some unsubstantiated rumours that Hayden Christensen will return as Anakin Skywalker, fulfilling the long-held wishes of no-one, ever.
 We're sorry to say that Billy Dee Williams's Lando Calrissian – a character people would actually like to see again – will not appear.

 You can probably bet on more surprise cameos.
-Tom Hardy has unconvincingly downplayed a rumour that he could show up.
+Tom Hardy has unconvincingly downplayed a rumour that he is showing up.
 And could these familiar chaps have a part to play?
 Pop royalty is confirmed to be on board in the form of Take That's Gary Barlow.

 Star Wars: The Last Jedi director